 The SOS Coalition was established in 2008 as a Civil Society Coalition to engage in a single-issue campaign – that is to ensure that the SABC broadcasts in the best interest of the public.
 We campaign for and are committed to public broadcasting in the public interest.
 The organisation exists in its own right, separately from its members and employees.

-The Coalition is made up of NGOs, CBOs, Trade Unions, Trade Union Federations, and individuals (academics, freedom of expression activists, policy and legal consultants, actors, script-writers, film-makers, producers, directors, etc) who have partnered to champion democratic media.
+The Coalition is an NPO made up of NGOs, CBOs, Trade Unions, Trade Union Federations, and individuals (academics, freedom of expression activists, policy and legal consultants, actors, script-writers, film-makers, producers, directors, etc) who have partnered to champion democratic media.

 We are dedicated to building a critical mass of “people power” to catalyse positive outcomes for broadcasting in the public interest.